Peculiarities of management of elderly patients with chronic cerebral ischemia

 Study of Mexidol in Children with ADHD (MEGA): Design and Results

 Mkhitaryan Elen Araikovna - PhD, Associate Professor of the Department of Aging Diseases of the Faculty of Continuing Professional Education of the Russian National Research Medical University named after N.I.
-Pirogov of the Ministry of Health of the Russian Federation, Head of the Laboratory of Neurogeriatrics of the Russian Scientific and Clinical Center
+Pirogov of the Ministry of Health of the Russian Federation, Head of the Laboratory of Neurogeriatrics of the Russian Scientific Clinical Center

-Evgeniya Viktorovna Yekusheva - MD, PhD, Professor, Head of the Department of Nervous Diseases and Neurorehabilitation of the Academy of Postgraduate Education of the Federal State Budgetary Institution Federal Scientific and Clinical Center of the Federal Medical and Biological Agency of Russia
+Evgeniya Viktorovna Yekusheva , Doctor of Medical Sciences, Professor, Head of the Department of Nervous System Diseases and Neurorehabilitation at the Academy of Postgraduate Education of the Federal Scientific and Clinical Center of the Federal Medical and Biological Agency of Russia

 Announcement: